Advanced Animal Health Biologics Workshop

 - Consultants, inspectors and cGxP experts

-Upon completing this course on veterinary pharmaceutical regulations participants will have learned:
+Upon completing this course on veterinary biologics regulations participants will have learned:

 - Terminology, definitions and the history of veterinary biologic laws and regulations

 - How it is determined whether USDA or FDA has jurisdiction over the products

 - How submissions are made to the agency

 - Overview of the registration and licensing process

 - Overview of the types of products licensed by the CVB (Autogenous, Antibody, Platform, Prescription, Diagnostic Test Kits, etc.)